Tannic Acid Vs Tannins

 Are Tannins Dangerous?

 A fascinating kind of molecule, tannins are a natural by-product of a plant that is binding and full of proteins.
-Many foods that are consumed by humans have are largely influence by tannins as nutritive value.
+Many foods that are consumed by humans are largely influenced by tannins as nutritive value.
 Historically, activated charcoal would be mixed with magnesium oxide and tannic acid as an antidote for poisoning.

 It was thought that that combination worked better to absorb poisons than any other ingredients.
 Unfortunately, it would be discovered over time that the tannic acid was soaked by the activated charcoal, making it less effective.